A Non-Profit 501(c)(3) Organization

 approached, and Lacie achieved some slow-motion cat herding, which made her day.

-night.
 It seems these things always happen at 4am.
 The Emergency Vets agreed that it was her time.
-After the sedative they gave
+After the sedative they gave her, she

 Lacie was in my life for almost a year.
 She made me smile, every day.